perladvent/perldotcom/content/article/_pub_2000_07_p5pdigest_THISWEEK-20000709.md

 #### <span id="NEW__RDF_Available">NEW!
 RDF Available</span>

 Starting with last week's report, you can get an RDF for each report by replacing the `.html` in the filename with `.rdf`.

-The current report will always be available from [http://www.perl.com/p5pdigest.cgi](/p5pdigest.cgi).
-The RDF for the current report will always be available from [http://www.perl.com/p5pdigest.cgi?s=rdf](/p5pdigest.cgi?s=rdf).

 You can subscribe to an email version of this summary by sending an empty message to [`p5p-digest-subscribe@plover.com`.](mailto:p5p-digest-subscribe@plover.com)